swiftingio/swiftingio.github.io/_posts/2023-01-06-Algorithms-Graphs-BFS-DFS.md

 - DFS (Depth First Search)
 - BFS (Breath First Search)

-Is really important to understand how they works and when they are the most useful (in which use case).
-Below I tried to highligt the main features for both ones.
-I prestented it in table for better undesratnding the diffrence between them.
+Is really important to understand how they work and when they are the most useful (in which use case).
+Below I tried to  highlight the main features of both ones.
+I presented it in the table for better understanding the difference between them.

 |                                                      | DFS                                                          | BFS                                                          |
 | :--------------------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |